-The Option Plan provides that in the case of a merger, amalgamation or certain other transactions or a take-over bid approved by our Board, we have the right to satisfy any obligations to an optionee in respect of any unexercised options by paying to the optionee a cash amount equal to the difference between the exercise price of all unexercised options held and the fair market value of the securities which the optionee would have been entitled to receive on exercise thereof.
+The Option Plan provides that in the case of a merger, amalgamation or certain other transactions or a take-over bid approved by our Board, we have the right to satisfy any obligations to an optionee in respect of any unexercised Options by paying to the optionee a cash amount equal to the difference between the exercise price of all unexercised Options held and the fair market value of the securities which the optionee would have been entitled to receive on exercise thereof.

-Without the prior approval of our shareholders, as may be required by an applicable stock exchange, our CNCGC may not make any amendment to the Option Plan or options granted thereunder to (i) increase the percentage of common shares issuable on exercise of outstanding options at any time, (ii) reduce the exercise price of any outstanding options or in respect of the cancellation or re-issue of options, (iii) extend the term of any outstanding option beyond the original expiry date of such option unless such extension is due to a Black-Out Period being in effect, (iv) increase the maximum limit on the number of securities that may be issued to insiders, (v) increase the limits on grants of options to non-management directors; (vi) change participants eligible to receive options under the Option Plan to permit the introduction or re-introduction of non-management directors; (vii)

-permit an optionee to transfer or assign options to a new beneficial holder, other than for estate settlement purposes, or (viii) amend the restrictions on amendments that are provided in the Option Plan.
-Subject to the restrictions set out above, the CNCGC may amend or discontinue the Option Plan and options granted thereunder without shareholder approval including, without limitation, amendments of a "housekeeping nature"; amendments in respect of vesting or the period of exercise following the death of an optionee or the termination date of an optionee provided any amendment to the Option Plan that requires approval of any stock exchange on which the common shares are listed for trading may not be made without approval of such stock exchange.
-In addition, no amendment to the Option Plan or options granted pursuant to the Option Plan may be made without the consent of the optionee, if it adversely alters or impairs any option previously granted to such optionee.
+Without the prior approval of our shareholders, as may be required by an applicable stock exchange, our CNCGC may not make any amendment to the Option Plan or Options granted thereunder to (i) increase the percentage of Common Shares issuable on exercise of outstanding Options at any time; (ii) reduce the exercise price of any outstanding Options or in respect of the cancellation or re-issue of Options; (iii) extend the term of any outstanding Option beyond the original expiry date of such Option unless such extension is due to a Black-Out Period being in effect; (iv) increase the maximum limit on the number of securities that may be issued to insiders; (v) increase the limits on grants of Options to non-management directors; (vi) change participants eligible to receive Options under the Option Plan to permit the introduction or re-introduction of nonmanagement directors; (vii) permit an optionee to transfer or assign Options to a new beneficial holder, other than for estate settlement purposes; or (viii) amend the restrictions on amendments that are provided in the Option Plan.
+Subject to the restrictions set out above, the CNCGC may amend or discontinue the Option Plan and Options granted thereunder without shareholder approval including, without limitation, amendments of a "housekeeping nature"; amendments in respect of vesting or the period of exercise following the death of an optionee or the termination date of an optionee provided any amendment to the Option Plan that requires approval of any stock exchange on which the Common Shares are listed for trading may not be made without approval of such stock exchange.
+In addition, no amendment to the Option Plan or Options granted pursuant to the Option Plan may be made without the consent of the optionee, if it adversely alters or impairs any Option previously granted to such optionee.

-As of December 31, 2017, there were options to acquire 2,481,333 common shares outstanding, representing approximately 4.5% or of our outstanding common shares on such date.
-All options currently outstanding under the Option Plan expire five (5) years from the date of the grant and generally vest over three (3) years commencing one (1) year after the date of grant subject to accelerated vesting in the discretion of the CNCGC.
+As of December 31, 2020, there were Options to acquire 4,301,782 Common Shares outstanding, representing approximately 7.4% of our outstanding Common Shares on such date.
+All Options currently outstanding under the Option Plan expire five (5) years from the date of the grant and generally vest over three (3) years commencing one (1) year after the date of grant subject to accelerated vesting in the discretion of the CNCGC.